How to Download YouTube Subtitles as Text & Transcript Files

 There are many reasons someone would want to take the audio from a YouTube video and save it as a text file.
 It can help with offline viewing, studying, note-taking, and research.
 Here are the simple steps to do it:

-3. Go to “Settings” and click on “Subtitles/CC” to see which subtitle languages are available.
+To do this, click on “Settings” and “Subtitles/CC.”
 You may be surprised to see the various options on a video, and that some videos can have many subtitles choices to enjoy.

-4. On the menu below the video, click the three dots next to “Save” for more options, then select “Open Transcript”.
+To do this, navigate to the menu below the video and click the three dots next to “Save”.
+From there, click “Open Transcript”.

-5. An interactive transcript will appear next to the video on the right side of the window
+The interactive transcript will appear next to the video on the right side of the window.
+Note that this feature does not work on the YouTube mobile application.

 (NOTE: The video must already have these subtitles uploaded for them to appear on this menu.)

-8. Once you’ve selected your desired language and the timestamps fit your preferences, highlight the transcript.
-Start at the top, place your cursor before the first letter, and drag to select down to the bottom of the transcript.
-If using a PC, click Ctrl+C to copy it all.
+Start at the top, place your cursor before the first letter, and drag it down to the bottom of the transcript.
+If you’re using a PC, click Ctrl+C to copy it all.

-Paste it into your word document or notepad app.
 PC users can type Ctrl+V to paste the entire transcript into their document.
-If you need it to match the formatting of an existing document, right-click on the place in your document where you want the text to go, then choose the “Merge formatting” paste option.
+If you need it to match the formatting of an existing document, right-click on the place in your document where you want the text to go, then choose the “Merge formatting” paste option, or use the Ctrl+Shift+V hotkey for certain programs.

 These steps will help you get fast subtitles for other creators’ work, but what happens if you want subtitles for something you made and uploaded to YouTube?
-Having your own subtitles made has numerous benefits, including:
+Adding foreign language subtitles to your videos has numerous benefits, including:

 - More accurate than YouTube’s automated transcripts